Skip to content

 Sweet Potatoes

-• 2 medium sweet potatoes (scrubbed, cut into 1/2-inch chunks)
+• 2 medium sweet potatoes, (scrubbed, cut into 1/2-inch chunks)

 • 1 tablespoon olive oil